FDG25/Web-Applications-1-Project/README.md

 ## Database Tables

-- Table `courses` - contains code name credits max_students preparatory_course
+- Table `courses` - contains code name credits max_students preparatory_course &rarr; To store the courses and their features.
-- Table `students` - contains id email surname name hash salt time_status
+- Table `students` - contains id email surname name hash salt time_status &rarr; To store user related info, including the type of study plan (FT or PT).
-- Table `selection` - contains course_code student_id
+- Table `selection` - contains course_code student_id &rarr; To store the courses of each student.
-- Table `incompatibilities` - contains course_code incompatible_with
+- Table `incompatibilities` - contains course_code incompatible_with &rarr; To store all the incompatibilities between courses.

 <details>